thibaudatl/training-api/asset_exercise.md

-Now, go to "EDIT" on your asset family & click the "Product Link Rule" tab
+Now, go to "EDIT" on your asset family & click the "Product Link Rule" tab *If there is an error when trying to save the rule, let me know*

 Copy/paste the following JSON in the naming convention area
 ```